abtion/adonisjs-template/README.example.md

 - Tests
   - Test server port changed to not conflict with development server
   - Automatically run pending migrations
-  - Code coverage has been set up (Use `--coverage` flag when running tests)
+  - Code coverage has been set up (Use `--coverage-text` flag when running tests)
 - Authentication implemented
 - Landing page and simple user management implemented